Avalander/blog-posts/snake-clone.md

 However, there is a bug in that code. `changeDirection` can be triggered multiple times between frames, while the snake will only move once.
 Therefore, if the snake is moving to the left and the player presses the up arrow, the `direction` while change to `'up'`.
 Now, if the player presses the right arrow before the next frame, `direction` will change to `'right'` before the snake has moved up.
 Effectively, the snake will switch directions from left to right in the next frame.

-Go ahead, change `SPEED` to a larger value, like `500`, and see it for yourself.
+Go ahead, change `UPDATE_INTERVAL` to a larger value, like `500`, and see it for yourself.

 One way to avoid that is to add a new property in the state, `next_direction`, and have `changeDirection` update that property instead.
 Then, we always have the current direction in `direction` and we can check that we are not setting the opposite direction.